Moerderhoschi/arma3_mdhMissionEnhancements/README.md

 Features that can be enabled / disabled with Missionparameters:
 - MDH Revive
+- MDH Bohemia Revive Icon Marker
 - AI units go down to the ground when they get hit and bleeding out (MDH Ragdoll script version)
+- MDH FPV Drone RPG script version
 - replace AI magazines with tracer variants (MDH AI Tracer script version)
 - avoid AI laying down (MDH AI Avoid Laydown script version)
+- AI Stay low in Combat (MDH AI Stay low in Combat script version)
 - avoid AI fleeing
 - foggy breath for all units (original script by tpw)
 - player map markers
+- every player can use Toolkit and repair vehicles, use medkit and use UAVs
 - bigger vehicles explosions for Ammo / Fuel vehicles
 - big fueltank explosions (CUP Chernarus fueltanks)
 - replace RPG18 with RPG-7 when using CUP units